mgold/elm-socketio/README.md

 This is a work in progress.
 The API is subject to change dramatically.

+Currently, if you want a stable connection to the server (the most common use case), the library can accommodate you.
+Dynamic connections have not been tested.
+Joining [rooms](http://socket.io/docs/rooms-and-namespaces/) is not (yet?) supported.

-For documentation, see `SocketIO.elm`.
+For documentation, see `src/SocketIO.elm`.
+For more information, see the [mailing list thread](https://groups.google.com/d/msg/elm-discuss/qq2mv2igZ_I/FRWhy6PfKYUJ).

 Supports Elm 0.15 and Socket.io 1.3.5.

 ## Example

 A working Elm client and Node server are provided.
-In separate terminals, run `node server.js` and `elm reactor`, then [open your browser](http://localhost:8000/Example.elm) as you normally would with the reactor.
+In separate terminals, run `node example/server.js` and `elm reactor`, then [open your browser](http://localhost:8000/example/Example.elm) as you normally would with the reactor.

 In the example, client and server exchange a number, incrementing it each time.
 The server sees odd numbers and the client sees even numbers.